Anju0806/Note-Maker/README.md

 ## Description

-The Note Taker application is a web-based note-taking tool that allows users to write and save notes.
+The Note Taker application is a web-based note-taking tool that allows users to write, save and delete notes.
 The application utilizes an Express.js back end to handle note data storage and retrieval, and it stores the notes in a JSON file.

 ## Table of Contents